How to Optimize Comments in WordPress?

 So, how to optimize comments on WordPress websites?

-To avoid this issue, we are going to share a plugin that lazy load your comments and improves your page performance.
+To avoid this issue, I am going to share a plugin that lazy loads your comments and improves your page performance.

 Name of the plugin: Lazy load for comments